-Plain water has no nutritional value regarding calories, nutrients, vitamins, and minerals (unless fluoridated) but we're supposed to drink more water?
+Plain water has no nutritional value regarding calories, nutrients, vitamins, and minerals unless fluoridated.
+And we are supposed to drink more of it?

-Water can help achieve and maximize the body's ability to allow the additional functions identified in the picture below.
+Water can help achieve and maximize the body's ability to allow the additional functions, which are identified in the picture below.
 These include regulating body temperature and helping deliver oxygen throughout the body.

 2. Take advantage of flavor enhancers.